osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 The following list summarises what is in the diagram:
 - The customer creates a profile with the help of the RM, through answering a questionnaire
 - The customers wants to book a holiday in order to travel abroad to their desired destination.
-In order to do that they wish to speak to a knowledagble RM whom can answer all their queries and concerns.
+In order to do that they wish to speak to a knowledgeable RM who can answer all their queries and concerns.
 Through their interest and the RM's instructions they then create a profile.
 This profile is created through the questionnaire in which they answer a few questions about themself.
 This profile can now be viewed by the customer, RM and the Travel Company Manager.
 - Communication between the customer and RM is conducted through inbound and outbound calls which are either made or received by either one of them
 - The customer also wishes to be aware of any promotional packages which the RM and Travel Company owner arrange.
 This is enabled by the RM utilising the target list to ensure the customer receives the promotional package details every time.
 - the customer depends on the target list to ensure they receive promotional packages